What to expect in therapy

 Sarah Russell, Ph.D

 In counseling, psychologists may practice from a variety of clinical frameworks.
 When conducting psychotherapy, I practice from a cognitive behavioral perspective.
 What this means is that I believe our thoughts impact our behaviors and emotions.
 Thus, in therapy, you will explore the interaction between your thoughts, emotions and behaviors to develop a healthier and more effective approach to living your life.
-Therapy is a collaborative relationship where you and I identify the thoughts, behaviors, and patterns of interactions that are causing you distress or negatively impacting your quality of life.
+Therapy is a collaborative relationship where we work together to identify the thoughts, behaviors, and patterns of interactions that are causing you distress or negatively impacting your quality of life.
 Counseling will then focus on developing healthier ways of understanding and addressing these difficult areas of your life.
 The goal of treatment is always to minimize the impact of negative thoughts and disruptive behaviors while increasing an individual's quality of life.

 When working with children, I actively engage both the child and parents in treatment.
 Therapy sessions are a blend of assisting the child to understand problematic thoughts and behaviors and make appropriate changes.
 Parents help to facilitate the therapy process by supporting their child and making necessary environmental changes.